zuidec/zuidec_spectral/_posts/2023-11-23-soilmonitor.md

 ## Update 6/2/2024:

-After some research, I decided to order some RT9167 3.3v regulators as they looked like they would be pretty efficient and would be a direct drop-in replacement for the original regulator on the 3.3 Pro Mini.
+After some research, I decided to order some RT9167 3.3v regulators, as they looked like they would be pretty efficient and would be a direct drop-in replacement for the original regulator on the 3.3 Pro Mini.
 With the addition of this regulator, I was able to swap over to using a single 21700 cell and 3d